 - Strong / interesting characterisation.

-- At least one author in each category (Junior and Senior) would be Irish or living in Ireland.
+- At least one shortlisted author would be Irish or living in Ireland.

-The winning authors will be determined by the second level students who vote for their favourite book on the shortlist.
+The winning authors will be determined by the second level students (in Ireland and in International Schools abroad) who vote for their favourite book on the shortlist.
 There will be two winning authors – one from each category – i.e. one Junior and one Senior.
-Voting forms and online voting links are on the “Rating Forms” page of this website https://greatreadsaward.com .
+Voting forms and online voting links will be on the “Rate Your Book” page of this website https://greatreadsaward.com .

-SLARI is a voluntary organisation and will be seeking sponsors to cover the prizes for each author.
+The LAI School Library Group is a voluntary organisation and seeks sponsors to cover the prizes for each author.
 The reading panel who decide on the shortlist each year are from the school library community and include librarians and teachers.
-The 2017 reading panel are as follows;
+The 2022 reading panel who compiled this year’s shortlist, were:

 - Joan Foley, Mount Anville, Dublin 14

-- Joan Kelly, The King’s Hospital, Dublin 20
+- Joan Kelly, The King’s Hospital School, Dublin 20

 - Siobhan McNamara, Gonzaga College, Dublin 6